 - Maintain records and submit Section public policy activities report for consideration for AIAA Section Public Policy awards.

-The Honors and Awards Officer is responsible for promoting and recognizing excellence within the Section.
+The Honors and Awards Committee is responsible for promoting and recognizing excellence within the Section.

 - Establish Local or Section Awards - These awards may consist of an Engineer of the Year Award, a Distinguished Service Award, a Technical Award, etc…